Meadowlarke/Bibliography/Bibliography.md

 **In this article, Csordas looks at embodiment as the existential ground of culture.
 He analyzes this through case studies of faith healers and their modes of intuitive sensation.**

-> p.
 135: "The body" vs. "embodiment"

-> p.
 135: Reading cultures as texts.

-> p.
 135: Anthropology of the body vs phenomenology.

-> p.
 139: The bodies of others.

-> p.
 140: Religious healers.

-> p.
 143: Discussion of _plasma_.

-> p.
 143: Similar elements in non-religious healing.

-> p.
 144: Piercean semiotics and the pulse.

-> p.
 144: Discussion of psychotherapy.

-> p.
 146: Discussion of _courvade._

-> p.
 147: Short comment on intuition being embodied knowledge.

-> p.
 149: Indeterminacy.

 ### Cumming, Julia.
 "From Variety to Repetition: The Birth of Imitative Polyphony." _Yearbook of the Alamire Foundation_ 6, (2008): 21-44.